sdwalsh/mirango-2014/_posts/2014-04-18-blogging-with-jekyll.markdown

 Since my blog will be serving identical pages to everybody, there's really no need for a complicated (and often buggy) backend.
 Rather than storing posts and pages on a database, a static site generator generates static HTML from a mix of templates, markdown, and css.
 For mirango.io I decided to use Jekyll, one of the most popular static site generators.

 Take the time and look at the source for Mirango.io.
 It's available on [GitHub][mirango] along with the Nginx [configuration file][nginx].
+If you're interested in trying out jekyll yourself, check out the quick install guide below.

-<h4>Short Guide to Installing Jekyll on Your Local Computer</h4>
+<h3>Short Guide to Installing Jekyll on Your Local Computer</h3>

 {% highlight bash %}
 # Install rvm and ruby (stable)